|Rare Book & Manuscript Library|

 Columbia University Libraries, Rare Book and Manuscript Library

 Processed by Yingwen Huang, 2022.
 Materials in this collection were processed to the item level.
-Awaiting conservation assessment.
+Series: Memorabilia is currently awaiting conservation assessment.

 History / Biographical Note